 The final report will be presented for approval in May 2015 in Paris, in the presence of the various port entities.

-Workshops in the 2nd half of the year will focus on adapting the CCS to the new European Customs Code.
+Workshops in the 2nd half of the year will focus on adapting the PCS to the new European Customs Code.

 This is yet another fine example of the Public and Private sectors working together to adapt foreign trade processes to new international regulations and related tools so that French ports remain competitive.